harding/old-docs-history-bitcoin.org/en/developer-guide.md

-A single transaction can spend bitcoins to multiple outputs, as would be the case when sending bitcoins to multiple addresses, but each output of a particular transaction can only be used as an input once in the blockchain.
+A single transaction can spend bitcoins to multiple outputs, as would be the case when sending bitcoins to multiple addresses, but each output of a particular transaction can only be used as an input once in the block chain.
 Any subsequent reference is a forbidden **double spend**---an attempt to spend the same bitcoins twice.

 Outputs are not the same as Bitcoin addresses.
 You can use the same